ocupop/dart4web/src/_articles/json-web-service.md

 Chris Buckett is a Technical Manager for
 [Entity Group Ltd](http://www.entity.co.uk/), responsible for building and delivering enterprise client-server webapps, mostly with GWT, Java and .Net.
-He runs the [dartwatch.com blog](http://blog.dartwatch.com/), and has written the writing the book _Dart in Action_, which is available at [manning.com](http://www.manning.com/buckett).
+He wrote _Dart in Action_, which is available at [manning.com](http://www.manning.com/buckett).

 {% comment %}